8th month baby food: Feeding schedule with Tasty Recipes

 6. Eggs

 Egg is loaded with proteins and nutrients, and is good for your baby’s digestive health.
 Begin with egg yolk and as your little one gets used to it, offer egg white.
-You may feed her a boiled eggs or omelet, but cut them into small pieces.
+You may feed them boiled eggs or omelets, but cut them into small pieces.

 7. Fish and meat